In Leaked Audio, GOP’s Georgia Governor Candidate Brian Kemp Is Concerned That People Might Turn Up To Vote

 — Rolling Stone (@RollingStone) October 23, 2018

-While it might not be altogether uncommon for candidates to express concerns at their rivals’ attempts to increase voter turnout, Kemp’s comments are particularly alarming because of his penchant to deny voting rights to a significant number of people.
-Recently he decided to suspend more than 53,000 voter applications, 70 percent of which were filed by black people.
-His grounds for doing so were flimsy, based on his understanding of Georgia’s “exact match verification standard” which is restrictive and has led to massive voter purge.
-Last year, he was accused of having purged an estimated 107,000 voters simply because they didn’t vote in the prior election, according to American Public Media.
+While it might not be altogether uncommon for candidates to express concerns at their rival’s attempts to increase voter turnout, Kemp’s comments are particularly alarming because of his penchant to purge voter rolls.
+Recently he decided to suspend more than 53,000 voter applications, 70 percent of which were filed by black Georgians.
+His grounds for doing so were controversial, based on his understanding of Georgia’s “exact match verification standard” — a standard which is restrictive and has led to large purges of the voter rolls.
+Last year, Kemp was accused of having purged an estimated 107,000 voters simply because they didn’t vote in the prior election, according to American Public Media.

-Kemp also faces lawsuits for leaving for than 6 million of Georgia voting records open to hacking as well as accusations that he deliberately rejected nearly 600 absentee ballot applications in the state’s most racially diverse county of Gwinnett.
+Kemp also faces lawsuits for leaving for than 6 million Georgia voting records open to hacking, as well as accusations that he deliberately rejected nearly 600 absentee ballot applications in the state’s most racially diverse county of Gwinnett.

-The fact that Brian Kemp, given his history of voter suppression, is telling donors that he is worried about people in his state exercising their voting rights is nothing short of ominous.
-Kemp’s campaign denied commenting on the leaked audio, while his rival, Stacey Abrams, called it “disgraceful” and “outrageous” through a spokesperson.
+Kemp’s campaign refused comment on the leaked audio, while his rival, Stacey Abrams, called it “disgraceful” and “outrageous” through a spokesperson.

 “Brian Kemp is barely trying to hide the shameful fact that his strategy is to win through voter suppression,” her spokesperson told the Rolling Stone.
 “The idea that he, as Secretary of State, would be ‘concerned’ that hardworking Georgians are exercising their right to vote is disgraceful and outrageous.”